nodenv/jetbrains-npm/README.md

 If you use the default path of `~/.nodenv` as your nodenv root, you're all set;
 the proxy should be able to derive your nodenv root location automatically.

-If you use a custom location for nodenv root, you must ensure `NODENV_ROOT` is set accordingly and exported in IntelliJ/WebStorm's environment in one of the following ways: - set and export it in `~/.profile` or `~/.bash_profile` - or source `~/.bashrc` from `~/.profile` or `~/.bash_profile` - or always launch IntelliJ/WebStorm from a terminal - or modify the IDE desktop launcher to launch bash interactively
+If you use a custom location for nodenv root, you must ensure `NODENV_ROOT` is set accordingly and exported in IntelliJ/WebStorm's environment in one of the following ways:

+- set and export it in `~/.profile` or `~/.bash_profile`
+- or source `~/.bashrc` from `~/.profile` or `~/.bash_profile`
+- or always launch IntelliJ/WebStorm from a terminal
+- or modify the IDE desktop launcher to launch Bash interactively

 (see https://youtrack.jetbrains.com/issue/IDEABKL-7589 for more details about JetBrains and environment variables)

 ## Why is this necessary?

-IntelliJ/WebStorm, for its own reasons, does not directly execute the npm or yarn executable found in `PATH`.
+IntelliJ/WebStorm, for its own reasons, does not directly execute the npm or Yarn executable found in `PATH`.
-Instead, it attempts to find the npm/yarn _package directory_, and invoke node with the `bin/npm-cli.js` or `bin/yarn.js` script.
+Instead, it attempts to find the npm/Yarn _package directory_, and invoke node with the `bin/npm-cli.js` or `bin/yarn.js` script.
 ([resolution logic](https://github.com/nodenv/nodenv/pull/129#discussion_r246391978))
-Of course, nodenv only resolves the true location of the node (or npm/yarn) executable at invocation time.
+Of course, nodenv only resolves the true location of the node (or npm/Yarn) executable at invocation time.
-This means JetBrains will never find the npm-cli.js or yarn.js scripts, since they do not exist relative to nodenv's node shim. (nor can they be found relative to nodenv's npm/yarn shims)
+This means JetBrains will never find the npm-cli.js or yarn.js scripts, since they do not exist relative to nodenv's node shim. (nor can they be found relative to nodenv's npm/Yarn shims)

 ## How it works